 11 Player Registration and Table Tennis England Membership

 Clubs must register all teams with the membership secretary by 1 September, or within one week of the AGM, whichever is the later.
-Clubs must also provide the membership secretary with all relevant individual players details by 15 September.
+Clubs must also ensure all individual players are registered with TTE and a confirmed team list has been provided to the membership secretary by 15th Sept.
 Failure to do so may render the club liable to a fine which shall not exceed £5 per player not registered.

 a) Every player registered will be allocated to a team generally in accordance with each player’s ranking which shall be subject to the approval of the League Committee.
 A player may play for a team out of his/her ranked position in special circumstances at the discretion of the committee by prior arrangement.

 b) Players may be promoted in accordance with Rule 12b.

 c) For practical or personal reasons a player may at times be permitted to register for a lower team than that which their ability would dictate they be registered.
 Such circumstances shall be agreed by the player, the club, and the League, prior to the commencement of each season (i.e. that the player is clearly playing out of ranked order), and that player shall not then be permitted to play up for a higher team without prior consent of the Results Secretary.

 d) Additional players may be registered during the course of the season by the club or the individual registering their details with TTE and providing the membership secretary with the new players names and their TTE membership number.